 We visited Munnar in 2010.
 And ever since, it as been closed to my heart.
 For me, it is one of the most beautiful hill stations of south India.
 We spent close to three days during our trip to Munnar.
 And all these three days filled us with lifetime of memory.
 During our stay in Munnar, we visited several sites and found each one of these to be so beautiful.
 So, here’s a list of places you can see while in Munnar and things you can do when in this beautiful small town.

-Munnar is covered with coffee farms.
-So, a visit to Munnar won’t be complete without soaking into the rich aroma of one and snapping some beautiful pictures amidst the coffee plantations en route to the various sites in the town.
-My finest memories just after entering into Munnar comprise of a drive through lush green coffee estates.
-So much so that I can still get the fresh aroma of the coffee plants.
-Some of these coffee estates are owned by renowned brands of India like Tata.
+Munnar is covered with tea farms.
+So, a visit to Munnar won’t be complete without soaking into the rich aroma of one and snapping some beautiful pictures amidst the tea plantations en route to the various sites in the town.
+My finest memories just after entering into Munnar comprise of a drive through lush green tea estates.
+So much so that I can still get the fresh aroma of the tea plants.
+Some of these tea estates are owned by renowned brands of India like Tata.

 The Mattupetty dam is built to conserve water for producing hydroelectricity.
 However, it is also a place to spot the most breathtaking scenery in Munnar.
 There is a bridge across the reservoir.
 Standing on this bridge you can see a breathtaking view of the lake formed across the dam and the mountain ranges surrounding it.
 Spend some time soaking in the breathtaking beauty.
 There are numerous photographers present at this dam who will give you a memorable instant snap at this beautiful site.
 You can simply stand on the bridge and spend some moments falling in love with nature once again.